 One real estate investment trend on the rise is mixed-use properties.
-Typically, these properties have a combination of residential, retail, or commercial ventures in one building.
-In recent years, this type of development has become commonplace in many urban areas.
-However, for investors familiar with traditional residential management, is gambling on mixed-use the right move?
-Join us below as we explain the types of mixed-use properties along with tips for deciding if this real estate investment trend is right for you.
+Typically, these properties combine residential, retail, or commercial ventures in one building.
+Recently, this type of development has become commonplace in many urban areas.
+However, for investors familiar with traditional residential management, is a mixed-use real estate investment the right move?
+Read along as we go over the types of mixed-use properties and tips for deciding if this investment trend is right for you.

 Mixed-use property is defined as real estate that includes the planned integration of residential, office, commercial, retail, or recreation functions.
 An example would be a multi-level apartment complex with ground-floor retail space.

-In this real estate investment trend, entities can seamlessly coexist or be completely disconnected depending on the individual business needs.
+That said, entities can seamlessly coexist or be completely disconnected depending on individual business needs.
 Additionally, as the area around the property grows, so does its resale value, making it a worthwhile investment for those that do their research.

 Mixed-use property can be a combination of many things.
-However, local zoning laws will play a huge role in what type of development can occur.
+However, local zoning laws will play a huge role in this type of development.
 So, investors must carefully research local regulations before embarking on this real estate investment trend.
-To get you started, let’s take a look at the various categories of mixed-use properties.
+To get started, let’s look at the various categories of mixed-use properties.

 The New Face of Office Space

-The COVID pandemic created a scenario where a large portion of the workforce had to work from home.
-Now that the pandemic is passing, many companies are choosing to stick with a work-from-home model.
+The COVID pandemic created a scenario where many people had to work from home.
+Now that the pandemic is passing, many companies are sticking with a work-from-home model.
 Therefore, these scaled-down businesses require smaller office footprints that mixed-use buildings can offer.